MarcoVando/raw2xyN/README.md

 The repository makes use of xylib library (https://github.com/wojdyr/xylib)

 # Installation
+## Release v0.0.1
-The package can be used both from terminal and as standalone program (Windows user, .exe file is given in ... folder).
+The package can be used as a Jupyter notebook.
+Please, be aware that installation of xylib-py package on windows machine can be difficult/impossible.
+Package works well on UNIX systems.
+I suggest to install jupyter on a WSL in linux.
+Alternatively, .ipynb file can be loaded in google colab and used there.

 ## Requirements
 When used from terminal this repo needs the following packages: